 The bottom line is that it’s best for pregnant women to avoid nicotine if possible, but it’s almost certainly better that they vape than smoke.
-No one here is promoting teenage vaping either, but it would be irresponsible to tell a smoker — adult or child — that vaping is just as bad as smoking.
+No one here is promoting teenage vaping either, but it would be irresponsible to tell a smoker — adult or child — that vaping is just as dangerous as smoking.

 Years of study on NRT and Swedish snus users shows that nicotine without combustion poses no discernable risk for adverse heart events or stroke.
 It does increase heart rate and blood pressure temporarily, but doesn’t appear to have long-term consequences.
 However, for those with severe cardiovascular disease, nicotine — or any substance that might affect even short-term heart function — is probably best avoided.

 Nicotine is a poison, like almost everything is in a high enough dose.
 Being poisoned by nicotine while vaping is nearly impossible, since the vaper would feel the early effects of inhaling too much nicotine and slow down or stop.
 Every vaper has had the experience: you use a higher nic-level e-liquid and take a couple big hits, and suddenly your forehead tingles, you feel a slight dizziness or headache, and maybe your stomach begins to get upset.
 Do you keep vaping to see what happens next?
 Duh…